markieboy/Hacker-Test/Level 20/README.md

 > This suggests the next URL is www.streetkorner.net/gb22332

-> However, opening this link directs you to a page that wants to install a safe browser extension.
-This looks a tad dodgy, so I guess the journey ends here.
+> However, this link directs you to install a "safe browser extension".

+> This looks a tad dodgy, so I guess the journey ends here.

 > One day I might open this URL in a Virtual Machine to see where it leads.